pingcap/docs/tikv-configuration-file.md

 ### `capacity`

 + The size of the shared block cache.
-+ Default value: 45% of the size of total system memory
++ Default value: 45% of the size of total system memory when `storage.engine="raft-kv"`, 30% of the size of total system memory when `storage.engine="partitioned-raft-kv"`
 + Unit: KB|MB|GB

 ## storage.flow-control